 What is the main cause of rosacea?

 The cause of rosacea remains unknown, although there are multiple theories about the diseases origins.
 Such as: Facial blood vessels may dilate too easily, and the increased blood near the skin surface makes the skin appear red and flushed.
 Enviormental triggers can increase this redness response, red acne like bumps may appear beacuse of bloodflow related diseases.
-It is

 Is acne and rosacea the same?